Bug report #13279

 there are a few changes that will need to be addressed, but the above module (ta_morphometry "Slope, Aspect, Curvature") is identical in 2.1.4 and 2.2.0.
 As you get the same error for many other modules and as it generally seems to work (tested just on Windows for now, but haven't found yet a 2.2 module that does not work with the 2.1.4 descriptions) it seems anyway that you may have a local issue.

-#12 Updated by Paolo Cavallini almost 5 years ago
+#12 Updated by Paolo Cavallini about 5 years ago

 Thank Victor for this.